jross365/LMStudio-Client/Docs/Dev-Journal.md

 ⬜️ **- Feature/Improvement Incomplete**  ✅ **- Feature/Improvement Complete**

 💡 **- Idea  🐛 - Bug**

 ---
+### 09/07/2024
+I have completed the preliminary Powershell help.
+It's somewhat sparse, but it's all there.

+---
 ### 08/27/2024
 🐛 ```:condepth ##**``` wasn't working, but I fixed it.
 Probably worthy of a minor version increment, but it's not really necessary.